 Hiking in the Knuckles Mountain Range is a truly unforgettable experience.
 With its diverse microclimates, you can transition from dry grasslands to damp cloud forests and wind-swept ridges in a single day.

 Because of this unique geography, packing the right gear is critical to your comfort and safety.
-As a guide who has spent years traversing these trails, I have compiled the ultimate checklist of what you should bring.
+Get it right and you barely notice the weather; get it wrong and a magical day can turn into a cold, soggy slog.
+As a guide who has spent years traversing these trails, I have compiled the ultimate checklist of what you should bring - whether you are here for a day hike or an overnight camping trek.

 1. Footwear & Socks (The Foundation)